agupt013/akt/README.md

 # Adversarial Knowledge Transfer from Unlabeled Data

-This repository is the official implementation our [ACM-MM 2020](https://2020.acmmm.org/) paper titled "[Adversarial Knowledge Transfer from Unlabeled Data](https://arxiv.org/abs/2008.05746)".
+This repository is the official implementation our paper titled "[Adversarial Knowledge Transfer from Unlabeled Data](https://arxiv.org/abs/2008.05746)" accepted to [ACM-MM 2020](https://2020.acmmm.org/).

 ## Implementation Details

 Our implementation is in PyTorch [1] with python 3.6.7.
 We train all our model on GeForce RTX 2080 Ti GPUs.
-This implementation currently uses one gpu and can be modified to use multiple gpus for large batch size.
+This implementation currently uses one gpu and can be modified to use multiple gpus for larger batch size.

 ## Python Packages